qwertie/ungglish/index.md

 1. **-er**: a person who does the attached verb (a "dishwosher" is human)
 2. **-or**: a machine or mechanism that does the attached verb (a "dishwoshor" is a machine)
 3. **-ool**: a manual or passive tool that does the attached verb (a "reflectool" is a mirror or reflector; a "cutool" is a knife or scissors.)
 4. **-ur**: something that does the attached verb but cannot be described by one of the above suffixes (`-er` and `-ur` sounds the same in Ungglish, but the distinction provides extra clarity in written text.).
+Example: "Politics be
 5. **-eer**: a person associated with the attached noun or adjective root, especially if it forms part of their identity rather than being a temporary state: enjineer, prizuneer, comuneer, phi.losopheer, foodeer (foodie), gaemeer (gamer).
 6. **-mor**: to a greater degree (hotmor, fatmor, greenmor, hardmor).